 Note that simply naming a character or a device "dark matter", especially as a proper or brand name, isn't sufficient: dark matter must be portrayed as a substance of some kind.

-May be related to Casting a Shadow when used as a superpower.
+May be related to Casting a Shadow when used as a superpower, or Gravity Master in slightly more realistic depictions.
 Compare Technobabble, when writers throw together scientific terminology without regard for the words' actual definitions, and Photoprotoneutron Torpedo, which similarly makes something science fictiony by appending the name of a real or fictional subatomic particle.
-No relation to the Dark Matter TV series or Offscreen Villain Dark Matter.
+No relation to the Dark Matter (2015) TV series or Offscreen Villain Dark Matter.
 For hypothetical characters whose existence can only be inferred, see Unknown Character.

 - A Twelfth Doctor story in Doctor Who (Titan) has sentient dark matter that can possess people and is plotting to blot out the sun.
 Yeah, it's pretty silly.

 - Dark Nights: Metal introduces the Dark Multiverse to the DCU, a realm of dark matter and dark energy inhabited by nightmarish versions of various heroes.

 - In the Marvel Universe, people with Casting a Shadow powers sometimes refer to the weird shady stuff they summon as "dark matter".
 It seems to drain all light and heat from the immediate vicinity, and can vary in consistency between "syrupy" and "hits like a bullet from a compressed air gun".

 - Thor: The Dark World has the Aether◊, one of the six Infinity Gems.
 Which, despite the name, is more of a wibbly-wobbly ebby-flowy fluid capable of converting regular matter into dark matter.
 Also despite the name, it's visible to the naked eye with a sinister red glow, and is if not sapient, intelligent enough to want to protect itself.